milad-hub/ngx-signal-plus/projects/signal-plus/README.md

 - Signal operators for transformation and combination
 - Built-in undo/redo functionality
 - Form handling with validation
+- Form groups with aggregated state and validation
 - Automatic cleanup and memory management
 - Performance optimizations
 - Transactions and batching for atomic operations